Enlightenment/efl/README.md

 -Ddrm=true
 ```

-Legacy fbcon support also exist6s, but yuou probably no longer want to
+Legacy fbcon support also exists, but yuou probably no longer want to
 use this as it is not maintained anymore.
 This supports basic frame-buffers
 like /dev/fb as well as input via /dev/input for keyboards and mice in a
 basic way.
 Enable this with: